 The monitoring showed that although the products transported through the site were well managed, the sediment control systems were not maintained to the standard required to ensure consent compliance, as demonstrated by the results of the physicochemical sampling.
-By comparison with previous years, the monitoring indicated a decline over the previous 2 monitoring years.
+By comparison with previous years, the monitoring indicated a decline over the previous three monitoring years.
 There was one unauthorised incident recording non-compliance in respect of this consent holder during the period under review due to an exceedance of the suspended solids discharge limit on the consent.

 An improvement in the Trust's environmental and administrative performance is required.
 During the year under review inadequate maintenance of the treatment systems on the discharges resulted in a breach of the suspended solids limit on the consent.
-The unauthorised discharges caused a conspicuous change in the visual clarity of the tributary below the site.
+While this likely had a minor impact on the receiving waters, as no changes were observed between upstream and downstream sites, an improvement is still required to mitigate any further environmental impacts.

-For reference, in the 2019-2020 year, consent holders were found to achieve a high level of environmental performance and compliance for 81% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 17% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2020-2021 year, consent holders were found to achieve a high level of environmental performance and compliance for 86% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 11% of the consents, a good level of environmental performance and compliance was achieved.